Aladefaruk/tudu/README.md

-# Task Management Application
+# Todo-List Management Application

-This is a task management application built with React, allowing users to create, edit, delete, and move tasks between different lists with drag-and-drop functionality.
+A todo-list management application

 ## Features

-- Drag and drop tasks between lists
+- Add tasks to todo-list
+- Mark task as complete/incomplete
-- Add, edit, and delete tasks
+- Delete tasks from list
 - Persist data with local storage (or external storage)
+- Drag and drop tasks in lists
 - Responsive design

 ## Technologies Used